junxit/us-congress-bills-117/metadata.md

 - 2022-07-12 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 441.
 - 2022-09-06 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S4444; text: CR S4444)
 - 2022-09-06 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2022-09-08 — Message on Senate action sent to the House.
+- 2022-09-09 — Held at the desk.
+- 2022-09-09 — Received in the House.
+- 2022-09-28 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-09-28 — Considered under suspension of the rules. (consideration: CR H8152-8153)
+- 2022-09-28 — DEBATE - The House proceeded with forty minutes of debate on S. 958.
+- 2022-09-28 — Mr. Pallone moved to suspend the rules and pass the bill.
+- 2022-09-29 — Considered as unfinished business. (consideration: CR H8273-8274)
+- 2022-09-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-09-29 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 414 - 7 (Roll no. 465). (text: CR H8152)
+- 2022-09-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 414 - 7 (Roll no. 465).
+- 2022-10-17 — Became Public Law No: 117-204.
+- 2022-10-17 — Became Public Law No: 117-204.
+- 2022-10-17 — Presented to President.
+- 2022-10-17 — Presented to President.
+- 2022-10-17 — Signed by President.
+- 2022-10-17 — Signed by President.